ACanalejo/ACanalejo.github.io/_pages/research.md

 ---
-title: ""
+title: "Research"
 permalink: /research/
 author_profile: true
 ---

 Here you can find detailed information about what I am currently working on.

-# Working papers
+## Working papers

 ### Canalejo-Molero, Álvaro.
 Does new party entry increase electoral turnout?
 Quasi-experimental evidence from the 2015 Spanish local elections
 <details>